jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

     used:   [N/64]u64,
 }
 ```
+> For the rest of this article we assume all pools store a multiple of 64 elements.

 This of course has a fatal flaw - once you have thousands of items, you need to search through all the individual bits.

 ## *tzcnt* is your friend

-First of all, it's stupid to search the 64 bits of each `used` field individually with something like a loop of shr+mask+branch.
+It's wasteful to search the 64 bits of each `used` field individually with something like a loop of shr+mask+branch.

-There is `tzcnt`, which stands for trailing zero count, it's a x64 instruction which has been supported on all consumer chips for many many years.
+There is `tzcnt`, which stands for trailing zero count.
+It's an x64 instruction which has been supported on all consumer chips for many years.
 It's exposed to the programmer in the form of compiler intrinsics, and it lets you find the index of a lowest binary 1 in essentially a [single cycle](https://uops.info/html-instr/TZCNT_R16_R16.html).

 And while a smart optimizing compiler could convert a tiny loop into a single `tzcnt` call, using it yourself explicitly makes it clearer what's going on and it will be fast even in debug builds.